 Please see the grey “details box” at the bottom of each individual event for dates, hours, prices, location and external links.

 Kinchakuda Red Spider Lily Festival | HIDAKA

-The famous red spider lilies of Kinchakuda in Hidaka Saitama bloom from about mid September.
-The date for the corresponding festival for 2018 has been confirmed as from September 15th to 30th.
+The famous red spider lilies, or Higanbana as they are called in Japan, in Kinchakuda, Hidaka, Saitama bloom from about mid September.
+The date for the corresponding festival is always set close to the time they bloom.
 Prime viewing of the flowers is usually around a week after the flowers are officially declared open.

 On the edge of the park is an ORGANIC CAFE AND SHOP Alishan Organic Center to grab a bite or pick up some foreign healthy produce.
 Also nearby is Japanese Food Asahi with a twist of Korean food and ingredients, its very popular for lunch: http://www.hidaka-asahi.jp/index.php

 The best time of day to get a good picture is around 10 am in the morning.
 The best viewing spot is starred on the below photo, as is the parking.